ScottLogic/blog/_posts/2024-08-29-llms-dont-hallucinate.md

 been 'unfaithful'.

-When academics talk about 'hallucination', they most often mean something like 'unfaithfulness' - though other meanings are common, too.
+When academics talk about 'hallucination', they most often mean something like 'unfaithfulness' – though other meanings are common, too.

-Sometimes, 'hallucination' refers **unfactuality**: producing outputs which contain falsehoods, or other falsehood-like things, such as epistemically unjustifiable claims, or claims which contradict the LLM's training data.
+Sometimes, 'hallucination' refers to **unfactuality**: producing outputs which contain falsehoods, or other falsehood-like things, such as epistemically unjustifiable claims, or claims which contradict the LLM's training data.
 This is probably the most common usage in non-academic circles.